 They don’t get their name from being a novel crossbreed between dangerous big cats and venomous snakes.
 No, they get their name from having tiger-like stripes along their body.
-Unfortunately, they don’t have orange bodies with black stripes, which would be an incredibly impressive look on a snake.
 Instead, they’re normally shades of brown and maybe pale orange.

 Facts About the Tiger Rattlesnake

 - They’re nocturnal during the summer, to avoid heat levels that would be deadly for them.

 - During the spring or fall, they’re diurnal.
 Being diurnal means that you’re awake during the day—the opposite of nocturnal.